-Car insurance can be hefty monthly bill that very well may never serve its intended purpose to you.
-However, insuring your vehicle before getting onto the road is part of your responsibility as a car renter.
+Car insurance can be a hefty monthly bill that very well may never serve its intended purpose to you.
+However, ensuring your vehicle before getting onto the road is part of your responsibility as a car renter.
 In the event of an accident, you could be either at-fault or the injured party.
 Depending on which insurance company and plan you go with, car insurance can provide relief by covering the costs of damage.
 Seeing as each insurance company?s plans vary, here are 5 key questions you should be asking yourself in order to select the best plan for you.

 The deductible amount is how much you owe for repairs in the case of an accident.
 While it?s typically a small portion of the entire repair cost, you should consider your ability to pay the deductible when choosing a plan.
 Generally, low-cost insurance plans come with higher deductibles, and vice-versa.